What Are Telescopic Cranes?

 History of Telescopic Cranes

-The first built crane was a shorter reach jib crane.
-These were used for taller construction where manual transportation of material slowed down the construction process and thus engineering cranes were developed to fasten the construction.
+The first crane built was a shorter-reach jib crane.
+These were used for taller construction, where manual transportation of material slowed down the construction process, and thus, engineering cranes were developed to fasten the construction.

 Related Read: The History of Shipbuilding in India